 Unique Family Attractions Near Myrtle Beach

-If you’re able to explore a little further away from Myrtle Beach, Historic Georgetown is another great destination to spend the day.
+Explore a little further away from Myrtle Beach and Historic Georgetown is another great destination to spend the day.
 It’s a little over an hour from Myrtle Beach (though we just drove 40 minutes from Brookgreen Gardens).
 Historic Georgetown is home to several historic museums and sites, waterfront views, rich culture and authentic cuisine.

 Among the destinations in Georgetown to explore, these are a few that could offer a pretty interesting history lesson:

-Built circa 1740, about 40 years before the American Revolutionary War, Hopsewee Plantation was one of the South’s major rice plantations and the birthplace of Thomas Lynch, Jr., one of the signers of the Declaration of Independence.
-It remains the home and property of the Lynch family.
-Here I met with Zenobia Harper, a Gullah descendant and historian at Hopsewee, for a personal tour and in-depth experience learning about the Gullah Geechee culture in South Carolina.
+Hopsewee Planation was built circa 1740, about 40 years before the American Revolutionary War.
+It was one of the South’s major rice plantations and the birthplace of Thomas Lynch, Jr., one of the signers of the Declaration of Independence.
+Today, it remains the home and property of the Lynch family.
+Here I met with Zenobia Harper, a Gullah descendant and historian at Hopsewee.
+She gave us a personal tour and in-depth experience learning about the Gullah Geechee culture in South Carolina.

 Unfortunately, The Gullah Museum was closed when I arrived.
 However, I learned that this is the place for tours, presentations and demonstrations of traditional Gullah and Lowcountry crafts.
-The owner of the museum, I hear, is also more than willing to share facts and history of the Gullah culture.
+I hear the museum owner is also more than willing to share facts and history of the Gullah culture.
 Meanwhile, here you can pick up a sweetgrass basket, quilt, grass doll and/or other collectibles, or a book on Gullah.

 I learned quite a bit about the significance of rice cultivation and its contribution to the history of Georgetown, SC.
 Here you’ll find a permanent collection of dioramas, maps, paintings, artifacts and other exhibits that tell the history of rice cultivation in Georgetown County.

-These are just a few of the latest Myrtle Beach attractions for families we found on this trip, but I can honestly say that with each trip, we discover something new.
+These are just a few Myrtle Beach attractions for families.
+But I can honestly say that with each trip, we discover something new.
 This area seems to be constantly growing and expanding; and truly a leading travel destination for young families.